mrinmoy-sadhukhan/TIGER/README.md

 ## Ablation Study

-The existing ablation study evaluates TIGER under progressively stronger observation/oracle settings to quantify the influence of detector quality and local identity information.
+The ablation study evaluates TIGER under progressively stronger observation/oracle settings to quantify the influence of detector quality and local identity information.

 ### Table II.
 Ablation Study of the TIGER Framework on the WILDTRACK Dataset